 Public safety NGOs are also involved in policy development and outreach efforts.
 NGOs include, but are not limited to, hospitals, volunteer fire companies, utilities, Radio Amateur Communications Emergency Services (RACES), the American Red Cross, passenger and freight railroad, port facilities, and mass-transit entities.
 They are involved through public meetings and exercises, Web-based information sharing, media and public awareness efforts, legislative outreach, and collaborative activities with partners and stakeholders.
-Additionally, the PSC Outreach Program will document their needs through workshops and regional interoperability executive committees.
+Additionally, the PSC Outreach Program has been documenting their needs through workshops and regional interoperability executive committees.

-The Governor selected Colonel Sheridan, the Superintendent of the Maryland State Police (MSP), and Andrew Lauland, the Director of GOHS, as the people responsible for supervising and championing the cause of interoperability throughout the State.
-In 2010, Colonel Sheridan, named Ray Lehr as the Statewide Interoperability Director and primary point of contact for interoperability in Maryland.
+The Governor selected the Superintendent of the Maryland State Police and the Director of GOHS, as the people responsible for supervising and championing the cause of interoperability throughout the State.
+In 2010, the Governor appointed Ray Lehr as the Statewide Interoperability Director and primary point of contact for interoperability in Maryland.